lascar/alphawholesale/README.md

 The products are based on 'config/locales/products/fr.yml' (<code>rake nb:make_products</code>).

+For production you have to change this list accordingly to his simple sintax and change the products/es and en too.

+If you want to add a product, simply add it in the file (product, variety, aspect and/or packaging);
+the task is idempotent, no problem.

 So you can login as customer or supplier, do not forget to attach product before

 doing an offer or order.